LWilsonDev/florida-site/content/rates.md

 * We may be able to offer a discount for stays over 14 days, please contact us for a personalised quote.
 * A cleaning fee of $160 ($165 from 2025) will apply.
 * You will need to add a refundable $250 security deposit.
-* Pool and spa heat can be added to your booking for $30 per night, ($35 per night from 2025).
+* Pool and spa heat can be added to your booking for $35 per night.
 Please note that an additional trip charge of $35 will be added to switch on/off the pool heating outside of your arrival or departure date.
-* BBQ hire can be added to your booking for $70 for the first week (or part week) & $30 for any subsequent weeks.
+* BBQ hire can be added to your booking for $75.
 This includes the provision of gas.
 (Please note that an additional trip charge of $35 will be added to unlock/connect the BBQ outside of your arrival or departure date)
 * Extras such as welcome packs can be added for a small additional fee.
 Please ask for details.
 * Early check in and late check out may be available upon request; fees may apply.